Are you in your first trimester and struggling with morning sickness and nausea?

 Ask family members or friends for help, either with cleaning, grocery shopping, or cooking.
 They will be glad to help and you can actually focus on yourself and getting some rest.

-If nothing seems to help, just talk to your doctor or midwife, they can always prescribe or recommend something for your headaches or nausea.
+If nothing helps, just talk to your doctor or midwife, they can always prescribe or recommend something for your headaches or nausea.